Why Are My Energy Levels So Low | Teelixir

 Stress is a complex and widespread issue.
 It manifests in our relationships, thoughts, daily movements, workplaces, and environments, and it's often unavoidable.

-Modern lifestyles keep us constantly busy and on the go, sacrificing rest and downtime due to fears of falling behind, not meeting goals, feeling guilty, ashamed, or being labeled as lazy or unproductive.
+Modern lifestyles keep us constantly busy and on the go, sacrificing rest and downtime due to fears of falling behind, not meeting goals, feeling guilty, ashamed, or being labelled as lazy or unproductive.
 Chronic stress negatively impacts digestion, burdens the liver, and suppresses the immune system, directly affecting our energy levels and overall vitality.

 Managing stress requires identifying the stressors that contribute to low energy.
 Becoming aware of these stressors is the first step.